 QSI International School of Dongguan does not have a specific dress code.
 In view of the cultural diversity of our students, a few guidelines are in order.
 We hope these are taken in the spirit of cultural sensitivity, common sense, and respect for others.
 You are expected to wear appropriate clothing while attending school, on field trips, or at any other school function.
-You will be asked to call home and get the appropriate clothing.
+You will be asked to call home and get the appropriate clothing or wear school provided clothing if you are in violation of the dress code.